 For stargazing, you’ll probably want more powerful binoculars that are noted for very low light use.
 The set of 7×35 binoculars reviews below don’t specifically mention astronomy, so they’re probably not very well suited for that hobby.
 If they were, manufacturers would certainly take the time to mention the fact.
 Unless I missed it, they didn’t.

-Binoculars that are good for astronomy can be very large and require a tripod.
+Binoculars that are good for astronomy can be very large (with an objective lens diameter larger than 35 millimeters) and require a tripod.
 These binoculars are not those monsters.
 You probably can’t even attach them to one without a special adapter, even if you wanted to.

 How Do 7×35 Binoculars Compare to Other Sizes?